BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: The Protocol

 \subsection{The directed acyclic graph}

 \lmysticeti builds a \emph{directed acyclic graph (DAG)} of \emph{blocks} that reference each other via cryptographic hashes, similar to Mysticeti.
 This DAG enables validators to decide (locally) which blocks to commit and in what order.
 The \lmysticeti protocol proceeds in a sequence of logical \emph{rounds}.
-In each round, every honest validator proposes exactly one.
+In each round, every honest validator proposes exactly one block.

-\para{Block creation and validation} A block must include at least the following elements to be valid: (1) the author $A$ of the block together with their valid cryptographic signature on the block's contents; (2) a round number $R$; (3) a list of transactions; and (4) at least $4f+1$ distinct hashes of valid blocks from the previous round $R-1$.
+\para{Block creation and validation} A valid block must include at least the following elements: (1) the author $A$ of the block together with their valid cryptographic signature on the block's contents; (2) a round number $R$; (3) a list of transactions; and (4) at least $4f_c+1$ distinct hashes of valid blocks from the previous round $R-1$.

 Honest validators store only valid blocks in their local DAG and discard invalid ones.
 Moreover, they reference a block's hash in their proposals only if the block is valid and after downloading and verifying its entire causal history, thereby ensuring the correctness of the block's lineage.
+In particular, honest validators always include a reference to their own block from the previous round.